Develop the creative, technical and transferrable skills you need to thrive in your career with an accredited Computer Science degree from LTU.

 Tech employers are involved in every aspect of the degree, from inputting into the modules you'll study, to setting some of the projects you’ll work on.

-You’ll meet them through guest lectures and work with them during the professional work placements included in your degree.
+You’ll meet them through guest lectures and work with them during the industry led events included in your degree.

 You can specialise in exciting areas of computer science such as artificial intelligence, cyber security and software engineering.